CSC207-UofT/course-project-csc207_stackoverflowers/Phase1/ProgressReport.md

 Maggie:
 - Progress so far:
+       - Helped out with class reportMakers and monthPresenters

-       - Writing out all prompts in GamePrompts
+       - Writing out prompts in GamePrompts

-       - Wrtiting all descriptions for our 'projects' in the game
+       - Wrtiting descriptions for our 'projects' in the game

-       - Worked on SkillCompatibility in class Project with Maggie.
+       - Worked on class Project (Worked on SkillCompatibility with Farzana)

-       - Worked on class Project

        - Writing up other descriptions for our games (projects, final projects, conversations)

        - Working on all needed txt files (for generating projects and interns)

-       - Worked on GameGeneratorsTest
+       - Writing test for GameGenerators

        - Wrote Step 3 of scenario walkthrough in design document

+       - Adding javadocs to methods

 Jacob:
     - Classes in charge of: